zzjkf2009/Midterm_Astar/README.md

 ---
 ## Need To Do and Update:
 * There are some issues with the gmock and probably the way I use virtual class is not correct,  the actual funcion of the virtual funtion is never been called.
 (17/10/2017)
+* Can't let Travis pass the build, since it can't find the OpenCV config file